Hydra9268/ZGESO/README.md

 `|only ZGV.Quests:HasQuest("A City in Black")`<br>
 It appears to be the best method for quest steps. `|only if` causes the step to stick after accepting the quest.

 `|or` = Handler for dialog choices.
-Important: You need to put the |or handler for each selection.
+Important: You need to put the |or handler on each selection.

 For example<br>
 ```